FreemanJournal/better-call-soul/README.md

 * Receive order directly from site.
 * Show case your previous client reviews about you.

-## Technologies used in this project:
+## Technologies are used in this project:

 * React
 * React Router